Gifts of Materials

 Appraisal of a Gift

 By law, the University Libraries may not provide appraisals or valuations of gifts to donors or potentials donors.
 Donors who wish to have an appraisal completed must contact and secure an independent appraiser.
-The University Libraries can provide donors with a list of appraisers in their area.
+The Antiquarian Booksellers Association of America maintains a searchable list of booksellers who offer appraisal services.

 Gifts to the University Libraries will be acknowledged in writing and reported to the Board of Regents.